TechneWare/SmarterMail.Cli/README.md

 ### Moving incoming IDS blocks to the blocklist
 This is done as one might expect, by first:
-- Configuring the server's IDS rules to identify bad actor IP addresses is found under Settings > Scurity > IDS Rules.
+- Configuring the server's IDS rules to identify bad actor IP addresses is found under Settings > Security > IDS Rules.
 	- _As I host a small footprint server with only my accounts and a few friends and family using it, I have opted for some pretty strict rules.
 Depending on your user's needs, your rules may need to be less restrictive._
 	- You can use a few of the IDS rules to act as honey pots and more quickly trap bad actor IP addresses as follows:
 		- Since I have no POP users, I opted to: